Takeda Shingen: Legacy

-Upon Takeda Shingen's death, Uesugi Kenshin reportedly wept at the loss of one of his strongest and most deeply-respected rivals.
-However, historian Kazuto Hongō viewed that despite the advantage of advanced military doctrines and administration systems established by Shingen, his efforts failed to prosper the Takeda clan.
-Hongō stressed the failure of the Takeda clan during Shingen's rule to build a war economy, as he examines that with the 20 years of Shingen's conquest to subjugate Shinano province, together with his series of exhausting engagements against his rival Kenshin, Shingen only managed to secure territories which yielded a gross annual rice production of 600,000 koku as revenue at most, which meant that the Takeda clan could mobilize at maximum only 20,000 soldiers for each campaign.
-In contrast with Oda Nobunaga, where his possession of Mino province could produce at least 650,000 Koku annually, combined with his later provinces, meant that he could mobilize approximately twice as many soldiers as Shingen.
+Upon Shingen's death, Uesugi Kenshin reportedly wept at the loss of one of his strongest and most deeply-respected rivals.
+However, historian Kazuto Hongō noted that despite the advantage of advanced military doctrines and administration systems established by Shingen, his efforts failed to prosper the Takeda clan.
+Hongō stressed the failure of the Takeda clan during Shingen's rule to build a war economy, as he argued that with the 20 years of Shingen's conquest to subjugate Shinano Province, together with his series of exhausting engagements against his rival Uesugi Kenshin, Shingen only managed to secure territories that yielded a gross annual rice production of 600,000 koku as revenue at most, which meant that the Takeda clan could mobilise at maximum only 20,000 soldiers for each campaign.
+In contrast with Oda Nobunaga, whereas his possession of Mino Province could produce at least 650,000 koku annually, combined with his later provinces, meant that he could mobilise approximately twice as many soldiers as Shingen.
 Furthermore, while the Takeda controlled only landlocked provinces, Nobunaga had access to the rich and prosperous port city of Sakai, which meant that Nobunaga could afford military technologies and exotic supplies for his war machine far better than that of Shingen.

 One of the most lasting tributes to Shingen's prowess was that of Tokugawa Ieyasu himself, who is known to have borrowed heavily from the late Takeda leader's governmental and military innovations after he had taken leadership of Kai Province during Toyotomi Hideyoshi's rise to power.
-There are two notable moments of the incorporation of Takeda clan elements into the Tokugawa clan regime.
+There are two notable moments of the incorporation of Takeda elements into the Tokugawa clan regime.
 The first was during the Tenshō-Jingo war between Ieyasu and the Hōjō clan at the aftermath of the death of Oda Nobunaga.
-Ieyasu hid many Takeda clan followers from Nobunaga, who called for their deaths.
-Those Takeda clan vassals immediately declared their allegiance to Ieyasu when the Hōjō and Uesugi clans invaded Kai and Shinano, where at least 800 former Takeda clan retainers joined the ranks of the Tokugawa army during the war and fought the Hōjō.
+Ieyasu hid many Takeda followers from Nobunaga, who called for their deaths.
+Those Takeda vassals immediately declared their allegiance to Ieyasu when the Hōjō and Uesugi clans invaded Kai and Shinano, where at least 800 former Takeda retainers joined the ranks of the Tokugawa army during the war and fought the Hōjō.
 At the aftermath of the war, Ieyasu immediately organized a kishōmon(blood oath) ceremony with the former Takeda vassals to declare their loyalty to the Tokugawa clan, which resulted in: